 How to Tell If You Have a Negative Credit History

-The VantageScore is another type of credit score, ranging from 501 to 990.
-The VantageScore gives a letter grade, similar to a school grade, along with the credit score number making it easier to tell what your credit score means.
+Older versions of the VantageScore ranged from 501 to 990 and included a letter grade, similar to a school grade, along with the credit score number making it easier to tell what your credit score means.

 Improving a Negative Credit History

-Accurate negative details can stay on your credit report for up to seven years (or 10 years for bankruptcy).
+Accurate negative details can stay on your credit report for up to seven years, or up to 10 years for bankruptcy.
 If the information blemishing your credit history is inaccurate, you can dispute that information with the credit bureau to have it removed.

-You might be able to remove negative things from your credit history with a pay-for-delete or goodwill letter.
-The former is a request to remove negative information in exchange for payment and the latter is a request to remove negative items as a matter of goodwill.
+You might be able to remove other negative information from your credit history with a pay-for-delete or goodwill letter.
+The former is a request to remove negative information in exchange for payment, and the latter is a request to remove negative items as a matter of goodwill.

 Businesses do not have to remove accurate negative information from your credit report as long as those items are within the credit reporting time limit.
 Even paying a delinquent account doesn’t change the fact that you were once delinquent.